-Ken Whitehorse Nominated for 4LIYC Honor Roll
+Ken Whitehorse Archives 4LIYC Honor Roll

 Ken Whitehorse has been nominated for induction in to the Four Lakes Ice Yacht Club Honor Roll by Greg McCormick and Daniel Hearn.
 Congratulations, Ken, and thank you for contributing so much of your time and effort to this club and the sport of iceboating.
 The club will vote on the recent Bylaw proposal and Ken’s induction into the Honor Roll at our February 15, 2024 business meeting.